Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Methodology

-Since we are pioneers in introducing the concept drift into the knowledge distillation of multiple MLLMs, we are deeply aware of the scarcity of multiple CoT from various MLLMs in downstream tasks, especially in the highly professional medical field.
-Consequently, we aim for the model to autonomously adapt to concept drift, selectively assimilating consistent and valuable knowledge from multiple teachers while preventing the inheritance of biases during distillation.
+To evaluate reasoning alignment in non-stationary environments, a dataset exhibiting high-variance inter-model drift is essential.
+However, existing benchmarks typically rely on single-source annotations or static consensus, failing to capture the dynamic conflicts inherent in multi-stream reasoning.
+Addressing this gap, we introduce \textbf{CXR-MAX} (\textbf{M}ulti-source \textbf{A}lignment for \textbf{X}-rays), a large-scale benchmark designed to facilitate the study of autonomous preference optimization in high-stakes domains.

-In this context, to rigorously evaluate the potential of a student model trained under multiple drifting teachers, a more realistic training dataset for knowledge distillation is essential.
-Addressing the need for high-quality chain-of-thought (CoT) data from diverse MLLMs, we introduce CXR-MAX (\textbf{M}ulti-teachers \textbf{A}lignment for \textbf{X}-rays), an extension of the MIMIC-CXR dataset \cite{johnson2019mimic} incorporating outputs from seven widely used public MLLMs.
-CXR-MAX provides 170,982 distillation instances of reasoning trajectories covering 14 thoracic pathologies, establishing the first large-scale benchmark for knowledge distillation with multiple MLLM teachers' reasoning trajectories in clinical chest X-ray interpretation.
-Additional details are provided in Appendix \ref{appendxi:dataset}.
+CXR-MAX extends the MIMIC-CXR dataset~\cite{johnson2019mimic} by aggregating reasoning trajectories from seven distinct, publicly available MLLMs.
+CXR-MAX provides 170,982 distillation instances of reasoning trajectories covering 14 thoracic pathologies, establishing a large-scale benchmark for reasoning alignment with multiple reasoning trajectories from various MLLMs in clinical chest X-ray interpretation.
+Additional details are provided in Appendix~\ref{appendxi:dataset}.